-The breaches occurred at about 7:45 AM on August 29, 2005, as the storm surge in the canal reached an elevation of about 15 feet above sea level.
+The breaches occurred at about 7:45 AM on August 29, 2005 (although some suggest that the northern breach occurred about an hour earlier), as the storm surge in the canal reached an elevation of about 15 feet above sea level.
 The top of the floodwall along the canal was supposed to be at an elevation of 14.5 feet above sea level, but due to an error involving the use of the wrong the datum by the U.S. Army Corps of Engineers and to subsidence, the top of the wall was only at an elevation of 12 feet above sea level (ILIT 2006, IPET, June 1, 2006).

-All houses and most trees were removed in the areas immediately in front of the breaches (Figs. 11, 12, 13, & 14) and in areas between the breaches the rush of water was forceful enough to lift houses off their foundations and float them around until they collided with other houses and either came to rest or broke apart to form piles of rubble (Fig. 11).
+All houses and most trees were removed by the incoming water in the areas immediately in front of the breaches (Figs. 11, 12, 13, & 14) and in areas between the breaches the rush of water was forceful enough to lift houses off their foundations and float them around until they collided with other houses and either came to rest or broke apart to form piles of rubble (Fig. 11).
 The floodwall and underlying sheet pilings were strewn into the first few blocks of the Lower 9th Ward like a ribbon (Figures 14, 15, and 16).